citrus-it/illumos-omnios/README.md

    part) be proud of.
 5. XXX: describe the amount of self-contained-ness

-Notes for review:

-* I did not include the "we're not SunOS 5.11" because that seems like a too specific of a goal instead of a general direction we want to go in.
-I think that the above set of goals makes it obvious enough that we're willing to break uname.

 Rules
 =====

 The community organization is based on the FreeBSD community.
 (See docs/organization.md for a more thorough description.)
-This style of community reflects our belief that our community members can behave responsibly both when communicating with other as well as when committing code to the repository.
+This style of community reflects our belief that our community members can behave responsibly both when communicating with others as well as when committing code to the repository.
 To help guide newcomers, we have created a Code of Conduct (see docs/code-of-conduct.md) that we expect everyone to abide by.